dantasfiles/PolyAML/README.md

-This is the language interpreter for the paper *PolyAML: A Polymorphic Aspect-oriented Functional Programmming Language* by Daniel S. Dantas, David Walker, Geoffrey Washburn & Stephanie Weirich, presented at the ACM International Conference on Functional Programming
+This is the language interpreter for the paper *PolyAML: A Polymorphic Aspect-oriented Functional Programmming Language* by Daniel S. Dantas, David Walker, Geoffrey Washburn & Stephanie Weirich, presented at the ACM International Conference on Functional Programming.

 https://dl.acm.org/citation.cfm?id=1086404